MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart.md

 For a deeper understanding, consult the linked reference and conceptual documentation, and per-platform sample applications.

+## Prerequisites

+You need a PlayFab account, and you *must enable* the Party feature to start using Party.

+1. Create/sign in to your [PlayFab account](https://playfab.com).
+For instructions, see [Quickstart: Game Manager](../../../gamemanager/quickstart.md).
+1. [Enable Party feature via Game Manager](enable-party.md) from your PlayFab account.

 ## Platform Prerequisites

 Before you start this quickstart, perform any necessary platform-specific setup as specified in the following topics: